6 - 8 September 2019

 - The morning offers 3 trail runs available for adventurous runners

 - Challenging 20km (for experienced runners only)

 TRY NOT TO LEAVE BEFORE PRIZE GIVING.

-This is one of our favorite parts of the event and in something most regret having missed.
+This is one of our favourite parts of the entire weekend and is something you’ll regret missing!

-Take time to relax on Sunday morning, don’t rush, let’s end off the weekend together with our traditional end of festival prize giving which will have you feeling elated and complete from the holistic weekend.
+Take time to relax on Sunday morning, don’t rush.
+Let’s end off the weekend together with our traditional end of the festival prize-giving.
+You’ll leave feeling elated and complete from the holistic weekend.

 ENTRIES OPEN 1st APRIL 2019

 *** LIMITED ENTRIES available for all ticket options ***

 - Short Route Early Bird – R750